Primary Care Provider (PCP)

 • Frequent measurement of symptoms with evidence-based tools (e.g., PHQ-9, GAD-7)

-• Aggressive and proactive change of treatment plan when necessary
+• Aggressive and proactive change of treatment plan when patients are not improving

 • Use of brief, evidence-based practice techniques that work best in a primary care environment